x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 18. The wizard displays a completion message and the **Close** button is displayed.
 Click **Close** to complete the hybrid deployment configuration process and to close the wizard.

 > [!NOTE]
-> For more information on the different HCW options, see [Use Minimal Hybrid to quickly migrate Exchange mailboxes to Microsoft 365 or Office 365](https://docs.microsoft.com/exchange/mailbox-migration/use-minimal-hybrid-to-quickly-migrate), [Microsoft Hybrid Agent](https://docs.microsoft.com/exchange/hybrid-deployment/hybrid-agent), and [Hybrid Configuration Wizard options](https://docs.microsoft.com/exchange/hybrid-configuration-wizard-options).
+> For more information on the different Hybrid Configuration Wizard options, see [Use Minimal Hybrid to quickly migrate Exchange mailboxes to Microsoft 365 or Office 365](https://docs.microsoft.com/exchange/mailbox-migration/use-minimal-hybrid-to-quickly-migrate), [Microsoft Hybrid Agent](https://docs.microsoft.com/exchange/hybrid-deployment/hybrid-agent), and [Hybrid Configuration Wizard options](https://docs.microsoft.com/exchange/hybrid-configuration-wizard-options).

 ## Configure OAuth authentication between Exchange and Exchange Online organizations